AdoriZahard/hi3er/docs/index.md

 **Broken Dream**: With Soldier's Remembrance stacks, the max stacks of all buffs from Normal Signets of Vicissitude increase by 20.
 Losing all Soldier's Remembrance stacks reduces the max stacks by 10 but restores 1 Soldier's Remembrance stack.
 Can only be triggered once every battle. | 1st

 !!! note
     Hua is the safest way to play HoV thanks to her shield.
 Virtuality helps to offset this to some extent however, if you don't manage to get Hua's 2nd core in the run.
-The lesser but big black goat of the build.
+Another lesser but big black goat of the build.

 ####<p align="center">Sakura - Signet of Setsuna (4th Core)</p>

 Signet | Priority
 - | :----: